-In the LBB project CDDEP researchers are profiling approximately 15 innovations from the developing world.
+In the Learning from the Bottom Billion (LBB) project, CDDEP researchers are profiling approximately 15 innovations from the developing world.
 The innovations include new technologies, financing models, and healthcare delivery systems that successfully achieved impact in the countries where they were pioneered.
 Through a series of case studies, we are exploring both their success abroad and their potential for success in the US.
 We are also investigating potential barriers to innovations such as misaligned incentives or regulatory restrictions that hinder implementation of new ideas in the US health system.